Continuous Controls Monitoring: Definition and Best Practices

-Line managers in organizations need to assure senior executives that they are actively managing the risks their organization wants to mitigate.
-To achieve this goal, organizations can put appropriate controls in place and verify that they operate effectively.
+Teams managing compliance and regulatory requirements in organizations need to assure senior executives that they are actively managing the risks their organization wants to mitigate.
+To do this, organizations must put appropriate controls in place to meet compliance requirements and verify that those controls operate effectively over time.

 What is Continuous Controls Monitoring?

 CCM has many use cases across industries.
-It exists in Financial Services as fraud monitoring and financial transaction monitoring.
-It’s utilized in Manufacturing for quality and process control monitoring.
-Across industries, organizations are starting to deploy CCM over key control processes around network and data security.
+In Financial Services, it exists as fraud monitoring and financial transaction monitoring.
+In Manufacturing, it’s used for quality and process control monitoring.
+Across industries, organizations are increasingly deploying CCM to address key control objectives in network and data security.

-There are a couple of different approaches to CCM implementation.
+There are several approaches to CCM implementation.
 It can be as simple as turning on certain settings in the source operating system and using its built-in dashboards and reports.

-All in all, CCM is a key aspect of Governance, Risk and Compliance that helps an enterprise improve its overall risk management.
+All in all, CCM is a key aspect of GRC programs that helps organizations improve their overall risk and compliance posture.

 Organizations that deploy CCM enjoy numerous benefits, such as:

-- Confidence that line managers and employees who operate the technologies that run key business processes are actively managing the risks that come with these processes.
+Organizations that implement continuous controls monitoring can also maintain confidence that line managers and employees who operate technologies running key business processes are actively managing the risks that come with these processes.
 Examples include:

 Before setting up a CCM system, a few prerequisites need to be met:

-- Select and prioritize key controls for continuous controls monitoring.
+- Select and prioritize critical controls for continuous controls monitoring.
 Controls that make suitable candidates for CCM have the following traits:

 - They run at a high frequency (in near real-time, hourly, or daily)